wdrbork/cribbage/README.md

 # Personal Project: Cribbage

 ## Project Description
-This repository will contain code for a cribbage application.
-Both the front-end and back-end will be made using Java.
-I chose Java because it is the language I am most familiar with and I want to learn Java Swing and/or JavaFX for the front-end.
+This repository will contain code for a cribbage website.
 I decided to code up cribbage because it is a game that I love to play.
-My parents taught me how to play it around five years ago, and we almost always play a game when I am visiting, so it only felt right to spend this summer trying to create a program that can run it.
+My parents taught me how to play it back in 2019, and we almost always play a game when I am visiting, so it only felt right to spend this summer trying to create a program that can run it.
 I also plan on using it as a warmup for a chess program that I want to create later on.

 ## How Cribbage Works
 Cribbage is a card game with either two or three players.
 A standard game